 Upstream of this obstacle, at an altitude of 2700ft, Canyon del Diablo turns south and the going becomes easier for the next five miles or so.
 Eventually, at 4100ft you arrive at a fork where you go left.
 As the canyon narrows here, the brush increases.
 A waterfall at an elevation of 4300ft can be climbed on the left and shortly beyond this you again go left at a second major fork.
 And yet again at an elevation of 4900ft, you branch left for the third time.
 About a mile beyond this you will pass Smatko Camp (elevation 5700ft) in an area on the leftside of the stream.
-Then, finally, at 6380ft you arrive at Camp Noche, a long broad clearing on a bench on the left side of the canyon (at 30o59.24'N 115o23.71'W and 6380ft elevation).
+Then, finally, at 30o59.28'N 115o23.71'W and an elevation of 6300ft you arrive at Camp Noche, a long broad clearing on a bench on the left side of the canyon.
 The distance from the trailhead is about 10mi.

 At this point, we should note that the summit of El Picacho del Diablo consists of a very steep and ragged ridge of granite.
 At the ends of this short ridge are the north and south summits measuring 10154ft and 10152ft respectively.
 It is a difficult, technical climb to get from one summit to the other, for there are several gaps and knobs that present substantial obstacles along the granite ridge.

-As you reach the summit (at 30o59.50'N 115o22.48'W and 10154ft elevation), a truly awe-inspiring vista explodes before your eyes and you feel as though you have been propelled into space.
+As you reach the summit, a truly awe-inspiring vista explodes before your eyes and you feel as though you have been propelled into space.
 The drop on the far side, to the east, is several thousand feet straight down.
 The dry lake, Laguna Diablo, lies 10000ft below and you can even discern the various dirt roads leading to and from it.
 Beyond this lies the inland coast and the Sea of Cortez.
 And, turning around to look back in the direction from which you have come, you can make out the Pacific Coast through the desert haze.
 But time is short and you have to start to descend to have any hope of reaching camp before dark.

 Return to Vallecitos trailhead